MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### Dashboard and Outlook Add-in

-Within one to three days of the assignment of a MyAnalytics license to an employee —either as part of an overall E5 license or as an add-on license —the user’s MyAnalytics [dashboard](https://docs.microsoft.com/workplace-analytics/myanalytics/use/dashboard-2) and [Outlook Add-in](https://docs.microsoft.com/workplace-analytics/myanalytics/use/add-in) become available.
+Within a few days of the assignment of a license with the MyAnalytics service to an employee —-either as part of an overall E5 license or as an add-on license-— the user’s MyAnalytics [dashboard](https://docs.microsoft.com/workplace-analytics/myanalytics/use/dashboard-2) and [Outlook Add-in](https://docs.microsoft.com/workplace-analytics/myanalytics/use/add-in) become available.

 ### Welcome email

-To notify employees that their dashboard and Outlook Add-in have been enabled, MyAnalytics delivers a [Welcome email](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-welcome-email) within three days of license assignment.
-The email introduces people to the application and contains a reminder that MyAnalytics is private and personal.
+To notify employees that their dashboard and Outlook add-in have been enabled, MyAnalytics delivers a [Welcome email](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-welcome-email) within a few days of license assignment.
+The email introduces people to the application and has a reminder that MyAnalytics is private and personal.

 ### Weekly digest email